HelgeSverre/helgesverre/README.md

 Launched multiple side-projects and worked in startups, corporates, and web agencies. 🚀

+Currently interested in Web MIDI, Audio and programatic music creation.

 ### 💼 Career Highlights

 ⚡ VP of Engineering at [Crescat](https://crescat.io/) <br>